-It has now been a few months since Ole Miss parted ways with former head coach Hugh Freeze, but more details continue to emerge on what exactly led to the decision.
+It has now been a few years since the Ole Miss Rebels parted ways with former head coach Hugh Freeze, and we now know more details on exactly what led to the decision.

-It was initially reported when Freeze resigned that calls on his school phone to escort services had been the cause of the decision.
-However, it looks like there were some serious NCAA violations that took place on those burner phones as well according to Andrew Beaton of the Wall Street Journal.
+After pouring over those phone records, it was found that on multiple occasions that Freeze made calls on his school phone to escort services.
+However, some serious NCAA violations took place on burner phones, as Andrew Beaton of the Wall Street Journal reported.

 Ole Miss athletic director Ross Bjork gave this statement to the Wall Street Journal during their investigation:

 "When we say pattern, we are describing other phone numbers that when you Google them pull up similar type websites, services, however you would describe them.
 We took action swiftly."

 Ole Miss also stated that they would have fired Freeze had he not agreed to resign.